darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/02 - Petition in the Winter Garden.md

 "This way," Lareth said, his voice cutting paths through her wonder as surely as his footsteps cut tracks in the gravel.
 Each word crisp as the air, each syllable a decision made and acted upon.
 Ice cracked beneath his boots with sounds like breaking glass.

 He led them along a cinder path between beds where small black stakes bore chalk marks—symbols that would mean nothing to most and everything to the initiated.
 Samantha studied them as she walked, the way she had learned to read people's hands for tells.
-Her fingers twitched, wanting to trace the familiar patterns.
+Her fingers twitched, wanting to trace the familiar patterns. *Ward markers.
+Harvest dates.
+Growth cycles.* Some spoke in the common tongue of practical magic; others carried the particular grammar of this place, this tradition.

 A gate-warden in a blue sash stepped from an archway that smelled of old stone and wet mortar.
 "Faculty and students only under Redline Three," she said, breath smoking in silver plumes that dissipated quickly in the cold air.
 Her voice was professional rather than unkind—the tone of someone who had delivered the same words a hundred times in the past hour.
 Her eyes took inventory of Samantha's travel-stained satchel, the soot ground into her cuffs like charcoal dust, the small cuts along her knuckles that had scabbed over with dried blood.
 "Visitors will be billeted in the east lecture hall."